-In order to develop a comprehensive Public Safety Plan, the Renewal Corporation will perform a public safety risk assessment.
-The public safety risk assessment will conform to the hydro industry standard by identifying public access points (residences, roads, drones, boat put-ins), identifying likely public activities (river rafters, fishing, scavenging, residential living, sightseeing, camping), identifying associated risk for these activities (stranding, drowning, falling, electrocution) risk reduction barriers (gates, signage, direct outreach, social media, law enforcement), and land control limits.
+To develop a comprehensive Public Safety Plan, the Renewal Corporation will perform a public safety risk assessment.
+The public safety risk assessment will conform to the hydroelectric industry standard by identifying public access points (residences, roads, drones, boat put-ins), identifying likely public activities (river rafters, fishing, scavenging, residential living, sight-seeing, camping), identifying associated risk for these activities (stranding, drowning, falling, electrocution) risk reduction barriers (gates, signage, direct outreach, social media, law enforcement), and land control limits.

 The critical factor of establishing representative activities and their risk value is having an assessment team with the necessary experience with the project area, former dam removal experience, knowledge of the construction scope and schedule, knowledge of social media forums, and knowledge of likely public issues from local law enforcement.
-The assessment team will be made up of these key individuals to fully characterize the public risk and the mitigation actions to reduce the likeliness of harm.
+The assessment team will be made up of these key individuals to fully characterize the public risk and the mitigation actions to reduce the likelihood of harm.
 The assessment will result in a quantitative risk score by activity.
 The resulting score will separate out those public activities into High, Medium, and Low-risk criteria.
 Items that rank a High or Medium will be assigned functional barriers to reduce their risk to a Low with the barrier in place.

-The development of the Public Safety Plan will take into consideration the outcomes from the Emergency Action Plan exercises and Potential Failure Modes Assessment, to fully characterize the public safety risk.
-The FERC submittal will be prepared in accordance to the Guidelines for Public Safety at Hydro Power Projects Division of Dam Safety and Inspections (FERC 1992, updated November 29, 2011) as well as the FERC Notice of Proposed Rule Making for Safety of Water Power Projects and Project Works, 18 CFR 12 (July 24, 2020) which identifies public safety recommended rule changes related to inspections, reporting, and interrelationships with Emergency Action Plans and Potential Failure Modes Assessment
+The development of the Public Safety Plan will consider the outcomes from the Emergency Action Plan exercises and Potential Failure Modes Assessment, to fully characterize the public safety risk.
+The submittal to the Commission will be prepared in accordance to the Guidelines for Public Safety at Hydro Power Projects Division of Dam Safety and Inspections (FERC 1992, updated November 29, 2011) as well as the Commission's Notice of Proposed Rule Making for Safety of Water Power Projects and Project Works, 18 CFR 12 (July 24, 2020) which identifies public safety recommended rule changes related to inspections, reporting, and interrelationships with Emergency Action Plans and Potential Failure Modes Assessment.

-The remainder of the Public Safety Plan will be developed once the Risk Assessment is completed.
-An updated Plan will be filed with FERC as CEII within six months of submittal of this initial Plan framework.
+The remainder of the Public Safety Plan will be developed once the Risk Assessment is completed and in consideration of the Commission's National Environmental Policy Act Draft Environmental Impact Statement.
+An updated Plan will be filed with the Commission as CEII within six months of submittal of this initial Plan framework.

-4.0 Hazardous Features
+4.0 Hazardous Features Considered

-- 4.1 Spillways
+4.1 Spillways

-- 4.2 Powerhouse Intakes
+4.2 Powerhouse Intakes

-- 4.3 Powerhouse Tailrace Areas
+4.3 Powerhouse Tailrace Areas

-- 4.4 Canals
+4.4 Canals

-- 4.5 Boat Ramps
+4.5 Boat Ramps

-- 4.6 Substations
+4.6 Substations

-- 4.7 Project Structures
+4.7 Project Structures

-- 4.8 Active Construction Sites
+4.8 Active Construction Sites

-- 4.9 Natural and Other Hazards
+4.9 Natural and Other Hazards

+4.10 Private boat docks and access

-- 4.10 Recreation Areas
+4.11 Recreation Areas

-- 4.11 Post drawdown reservoir bed materials (trash)
+4.12 Post drawdown reservoir bed materials (trash)

 5.0 Operations and other Factors Affecting Public Safety

-- 5.1 Dam releases
+5.1 Dam releases

-- 5.2 Public interest
+5.2 Public interest

-- 5.3 Media presence
+5.3 Media presence

-- 5.4 Drone activity
+5.4 Drone activity

-- 5.5 Private landowner access
+5.5 Private landowner access

 6.0 Safety Devices and Measures

-- 6.1 Education and Information
+6.1 Education and Information

-- 6.1.1 Signage
+6.1.1 Signage

-- 6.1.2 Direct outreach
+6.1.2 Direct outreach

-- 6.1.3 Social media
+6.1.3 Social media

-- 6.2 Warning devices
+6.2 Warning devices

-- 6.2.1 Danger Warning Signs 6.2.2 Power and Communication Lines 6.2.3 Audible Devices 6.2.4 Lights 6.2.5 Beacons 6.2.6 Buoys Verbal Announcements 6.2.7 6.3 Restraining devices 6.3.1 Boat Barriers 6.3.2 Fences 6.3.3 Trashracks 6.3.4 Guards 6.4 Escape Devices 6.4.1 Life Preservers 6.4.2 Escape Ladders 6.4.3 Safety Nets 6.4.4 Canoe/Kayak Portages 6.4.5 Boat Ramps - 7.0 Incident Reporting
+6.2.1 Danger Warning Signs

+6.2.2 Power and Communication Lines

+6.2.3 Audible Devices

+6.2.4 Lights

+6.2.5 Beacons

+6.2.6 Buoys

+6.2.7 Verbal Announcements

+6.3 Restraining devices

+6.3.1 Boat Barriers

+6.3.2 Fences

+6.3.3 Trashracks

+6.3.4 Guards

+6.4 Escape Devices

+6.4.1 Life Preservers

+6.4.2 Escape Ladders

+6.4.3 Safety Nets

+6.4.4 Canoe/Kayak Portages

+6.4.5 Boat Ramps

+7.0 Incident Reporting